 A year-long program of orientation for new faculty introduces faculty to the resources and expectations of the College.
-The first event of the program takes place during the week before fall semester classes begin, when the Associate Provost for Academic Assessment, and Faculty Development and the Director of the Center for Teaching and Learning coordinate two days of activities and discussions with all new faculty and fellows.
-The program continues throughout the year with lunch meetings, with topics chosen based on the interest of each new group of faculty and new employee meetings.
+A series of seminars and/or Zoom meetings will be scheduled, with topics chosen based on the interest and needs of each new group of faculty.